-Farmers Irrigation District Hydroelectric Projects – are located on tributaries and the main stem of the Hood River near the Columbia River Gorge about 60 miles west of Portland, Oregon.
+Farmers Irrigation District Hydroelectric Projects – are located on canals discharging to the main stem of the Hood River near the Columbia River Gorge about 60 miles west of Portland, Oregon.
 The project including penstocks and powerhouses, were constructed in the mid-1980s to produce renewable energy for the Bonneville Power grid and provide revenue to the District to be used for water conservation, stream restoration, and fish screen projects.
 The project consists of two powerhouses.
 The upper powerhouse (No. 3) contains a 1.8 MW generator with a horizontal axis Pelton turbine; the lower powerhouse (No. 2) contains two generators – 1.0 MW and 2.0 MW – driven by horizontal axis Francis turbines.
 Each plant has its own switchgear, and electricity flows from both plants to a single substation, which is connected directly to the Bonneville grid.

 |Project Name||Farmers Irrigation District|